phiveleven/jamestron.com/log.md

 2013 March:

+22nd - Committed a bunch of stuff, fixing load errors and getting closer to using Require to load site.

 14th - Worked on setting up Require.js to load site.
 Set up James Tron locally on Jon's machine to close [Issue #22].

 8th - Added Require.js to close [Issue #21].
 Discussed an event queue system as an ideal loader (roll call)